-Answering 'Yes' to any of these questions means the Draft 50% RD must consider the presence of a structure where one exists.
-Each of the 23 structures evaluated in the SIB Project Area answers 'Yes' to one of the questions and thus are considered functional (EPA, 2017).
+Answers to these questions determine if the Draft 50% RD must consider the presence of a structure where one exists.
+Each of the 23 structures evaluated in the SIB Project Area answers 'Yes' to several of the questions (Table 6-4) and thus are considered functional (EPA, 2017).
 As such, using the site-specific ROD Figure 28, as described in the preferred remedial approach (Section 5.0), if a structure is present, functional, and permanent, the remedial technology to be applied should be either capping or dredging and capping.
 Additional technologies applied will include ENR, MNR, and in situ treatment.